Vector graphics

 I live in the southern part of the globe.
 In this hemisphere, June falls during winter.
 Consequently, for that month, my digital media group selected the theme "frost".
 On 6 June 2024, I completed this piece artwork.
 The reference photo was obtained online.
 I created the artwork by layering tones and shapes.

-Here are some of my artworks.
+Here are some of my vector artworks.
 I entered the one above in an exhibition.
 The images are listed chronologically; the most recent is last.

 Cafe interior